South Korea envoys to meet security adviser McMaster during U.S. trip

 North Korea has boasted of its plans to develop a nuclear-tipped missile capable of reaching the mainland United States.
 However, fears of all-out war eased last month, coinciding with North Korea's participation in the Winter Olympics in the South.

-Chung and Suh were part of a delegation that travelled to Pyongyang earlier this week in the first encounter between South Korean government officials and Kim Jong Un, where the North Korean leader said he was open to denuclearisation talks with the United States.
+Chung and Suh were part of a delegation that went to Pyongyang earlier this week in the first encounter between South Korean government officials and Kim, where the North Korean leader said he was open to denuclearisation talks with the United States.

 They also agreed the two Koreas would hold their first summit in more than a decade in late April.
 South Korean President Moon Jae-in has said sanctions should not be eased for the sake of talks and that nothing less than denuclearisation of North Korea should be the final goal for talks.

-(Reporting by Christine Kim in SEOUL and Steve Holland in WASHINGTON; Additional reporting by Philip Stewart; Editing by Richard Chang and Paul Tait)
+(Reporting by Christine Kim in SEOUL and Steve Holland in WASHINGTON; Additional reporting by Philip Stewart in WASHINGTON and Ben Blanchard in BEIJING; Editing by Richard Chang and Paul Tait)